 4. Practice working in blocks of time

 Good time management is hard if you are constantly distracted or spend a lot of your time multi-tasking.
-If you want to manage your time better start using time blocking to stay focused and productive.
+To manage your time better, start time blocking to stay focused and productive.

 Time blocking will help you work in chunks of time on your priority projects, and stop you switching between tasks or projects.

 Many people use the pomodoro technique to help with time blocking.
 I personally work on the 60/60/30 principle, working in chunks of 50 minutes, then taking a 10-minute break for the first two chunks of time before then taking 30 minute break to read, walk or meditate.

-Time blocking will help you stay focused and productive and give you a real sense of accomplishment when you make real progress on your important projects.
+Time blocking will help you stay focused and productive throughout the ay.
+It also boosts energy and ensures you feel a sense of achievement when you make real progress on your important projects.

-Good time management enables you to work smarter, not harder, so that you can be more effective and productive.
+Good time management enables you to work smarter, not harder, so you can be more effective and productive.
 Good time management requires an important shift in focus from worrying about time spent, to a focus on achieving a specific result.
 It’s difficult to manage your time properly if you feel fatigued, exhausted or tired all the time.

-Effective time management is about working in a peak state on activities you love to do and are great at.
-To ensure you remain in that peak state, it’s important to eat healthily, take regular exercise and sleep better at night.
+Effective time management means working in a peak state on activities you love to do and are great at.
+To create a peak state it’s important to eat healthily, take regular exercise and sleep better at night.

 Taking more time out of work on a regular basis will also ensure you are rejuvenated, motivated and productive.

 6. Eliminate half of your to-do list

-Good time management is about the quality of work you do, not the quantity.
-If you focus on doing lots of tasks you will likely be very busy, but not productive.
-Spending long hours on an ever expanding to-do list is not the most effective way to manage your time.
-There is a better way.
+Good time management mens you focus on the quality of work you do, not the quantity.
+If you focus on doing lots of tasks you are likely be very busy, but not productive.
+Spending hours on a long to-do list is not the most effective way to manage your time.